-Figure 8: Boxplots of the topographic variables grouped after the apatite fission-track ages (Vernon et al., 2008), which give long-term uplift information.
-The boxes represent the areas, in which 50% of the data plot (first and third quartile).
+Figure 8.
+Boxplots of the topographic variables grouped according to the apatite fission-track ages (Vernon et al., 2008), which give long-term uplift information.
+The boxes represent the areas in which 50% of the data plot (first and third quartile).
 The line in the middle is the median of the data.
-The whiskers mark the maximal and minimal value, and outliers are represented bywhite dots.
+The whiskers mark the maximal and minimal value, and outliers are represented by white dots.